How to Find Savannah Pralines in Hutchinson

 Can I freeze Savannah pralines to make them last longer?

-It’s not recommended.
+Its not recommended.
 Freezing can cause moisture loss and make the pralines crumbly or overly hard.
 Stick to refrigeration if you need to extend shelf life beyond two weeks.

 Conclusion